znusrc/ap98765432/README.md

    `git clone https://github.com/znusrc/ap98765432.git`

-4. Rename the _ap98765432_ directory id part name to yorself student id.
+4. Rename the _ap98765432_ directory id part name to yorself student number.
 For example if student number equal to _96765636_ then use this command `mv ap98765432 ap9`

 5. Open your IDE and open cloned project path as an exist project.